cimug-org/CIMTool-Builders-Library/README.md

 ```
 <br/>

 The significance of this internal representation is that it serves as the input into the XSLT builder(s) enabled for a profile.
-Note that the XML builder itself is made available only so end users have the ability to view the internal representation.
+The XML builder itself is made available only so end users can view the internal representation.
 It does not need to be checked for XSLT builders to function.

 ## Creating and Submitting a Custom Builder